 Primary operating location address;

-A detailed description of the operation in which the applicable LSI forklifts operate, including site maps with operating areas, forklift storage areas, and areas of concern identified; a description of the potential operational and safety issues; a description of the nature of the work or duty cycle; a description of the operating environment; and a detailed explanation of how the need for Technical Infeasibility Extensions has been minimized;
+A detailed description of the operation in which the applicable LSI Forklifts operate, including site maps with operating areas, Forklift storage areas, and areas of concern identified; a description of the potential operational and safety issues; a description of the nature of the work or duty cycle; a description of the operating environment; and a detailed explanation of how the need for Operational Extensions has been minimized;

 A detailed description of the required characteristics a Forklift must have in order to perform the work effectively and/or safely;

-An explanation as to how the fleet operator will manage applicable LSI forklifts such that they only perform the operation covered by the Technical Feasibility Extension;
+An explanation as to how the fleet operator will manage applicable LSI Forklifts such that they only perform the operation covered by the Operational Extension;

-A comprehensive market evaluation and determination using engineering judgement that demonstrates that no available ZEF models of similar configuration as the LSI Forklift to be phased out is capable of being as effective and/or safe as said LSI Forklift (evaluation shall be completed based on ZEF model availability within the six-month period immediately preceding the upcoming compliance date);
+A comprehensive market evaluation and determination using engineering judgement that demonstrates that no available ZEF models of similar configuration as the LSI Forklift to be phased out is capable of safely operating as a replacement, considering the duty cycle and operational characteristics (evaluation shall be completed based on ZEF model availability.
+For replacements prior to the applicable compliance date, the ZEF model availability evaluation window shall be within the six-month period immediately preceding the application submittal date.
+For extensions of the applicable compliance date, the ZEF model availability evaluation window shall be within the six-month period immediately preceding the upcoming compliance date);

 Statements or information from applicable Forklift manufacturers, Dealers, insurance companies, and/or other entities substantiating the operational or safety issues cited in the extension request; and

-As applicable, forklift specification sheets, copies of warranty conditions, leasing criteria, and/or other documentation and information supporting the request.
+As applicable, Forklift specification sheets, copies of warranty conditions, leasing criteria, and/or other documentation and information supporting the request.

-Extension Renewal.
-In order to renew an extension, the Fleet Operator shall perform a new market evaluation, as described in Section 3007(b)(4)(D)1.f, and submit the new market evaluation, including updated documentation specified in Section 3007(b)(4)(D)1.g and Section 3007(b)(4)(D)1.h, to the Executive Officer between 45 and 90 calendar days prior to the expiration of the current extension period.
-The market evaluation shall be completed based on ZEF model availability within the six- month period immediately preceding the expiration date of the current extension period.
+Renewal of an Operational Extension.
+In order to renew an extension, the Fleet Operator shall perform a new market evaluation, as described in Section 3007(b)(4)(D)1.f, and submit the new market evaluation, including updated documentation specified in Section 3007(b)(4)(D)1.g and Section 3007(b)(4)(D)1.h, to the Executive Officer prior to the expiration of the current extension period.
+For replacements, the market evaluation shall be completed based on ZEF model availability within the six- month period immediately preceding the expiration date of the current extension period.
+For extensions of the compliance deadline, the market evaluation shall be completed based on ZEF model availability within the six-month period immediately preceding the applicable compliance deadline or the six-month period immediately preceding the expiration date of the current extension period, whichever is later.